format_list_bulleted Topic Overview

 • Office supplies

-• Computers, printers and software
+• Computers, laptops, printers, and mobile devices

-• Lab, life science, research or medical supplies
+• Lab, life science, research, or medical supplies

 • Stanford-branded merchandise